ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 {: #tutorial-develop-commit}

-Now that the basic features of the app are working, we commit our code to our local repo, and push it to GitHub.
-Back in GitHub Desktop, we click Changes (see first figure below), type a summary of the changes in the Summary field, and then click Commit to Local-dev.
+Now that the basic features of the app are working, we will commit our code to our local repo, and then push it to GitHub.
+Using GitHub Desktop, we click Changes (see first figure below), type a summary of the changes in the Summary field, and then click Commit to Local-dev.
 When we click Sync, our commit is sent to the remote Local-dev branch that we